PMW25/HoneyPot-SIEM-Lab/README.md

 ## Part 6.
 Attack Map Creation

-Within Sentine, create a new Workbook
+Within Sentinel, create a new Workbook

 Delete the prepopulated elements and add a “Query” element